tedneward/Worldspine-DnD5e/Equipment/Tools.md

 # Equipment: Tools

 ### Artisan's and Workman's Tools
 These special tools include the items needed to pursue a craft or trade.
 The table shows examples of the most common types of tools, each providing items related to a single craft.
-Proficiency with a set of artisan’s tools lets you add your proficiency bonus to any ability checks you make using the tools in your craft.
-Each type of artisan’s tools requires a separate proficiency.
+Proficiency with a set of artisan's tools lets you add your proficiency bonus to any ability checks you make using the tools in your craft.
+Each type of artisan's tools requires a separate proficiency.

 Name | Cost | Weight
 ---- | ---- | ------